openalea/lpy/doc/user/lsystems.rst

 simulations.
 Each components of the system is represented as a module.
 A module is characterized by a by a label, for instance **A**, and possibly a set of parameters.
 For instance, an apex of age 10 can thus be represented by the module **A(10)**, an internode of length 20 and radius 3 by **I(20,3)**.
-To represent a linear structure, a *string* can be created as a serie of modules.
+To represent a linear structure, a *string*, called *L-string* can be created as a serie of modules.
 For branched structure such as tree, special module [ and ] are used to represent begin and end of branches.
 After each module in the string, its lateral successors enclosed in square brackets are first given followed by its axial successor.
 For instance in the structure **A[B]C**, **A** carries a lateral module **B**